Beyond Cryptocurrency: How Blockchain Technology Is Transforming Industries?

 Governments around the world–USA, UK, China, Switzerland are using blockchain to enhance various public services and create more employment.
 Using a blockchain-based system, individuals, enterprises, and governments can share resources across a distributed ledger allowing them to secure and preserve sensitive government and public data.
 Because the system is supported by cryptographic algorithms, it eliminates the possibility of system failure.

-Although the US and UK governments were among the first ones to use blockchain, other countries are not far behind.
+Although the US and UK governments were among the first ones to use this technology, other countries are not far behind.

 According to Uganda’s National Drug Authority, more than ten percent of drugs that are distributed in the country are fake.
 The Ugandan government is using blockchain to verify the distribution of counterfeit drugs.